lafusew/gokeep/README.md

 The encryption key should be safely stored by the user.
 If you forget it, your credentials wont be recoverable as gokeep doesn't store your encryption key.

-`gokeep` should start the application.
+`gokeep creds` should start the application.
 A prompt asking for your password will be dispayed and the app should continue to run after you provided it.

 Once the app is started, we should be able to run command through promptui.